Chapter 45: Reading Python

 and,or, comparisons print()for output

-Functions, collections, imports, and control flow appear later in Phase 2.
-Lesson 4 adds two vocabulary words -- def and assert -- so you can read test code before writing your first test in Chapter 33.
-This chapter gives you a taste of Python -- enough to practice the PRIMM method and build confidence reading code.
+Functions, collections, imports, and control flow appear later in Phase 2 (the next section of this course).
+Lesson 4 adds two vocabulary words (def and assert) so you can read test code before writing your first test in the next chapter.
+This chapter gives you a taste of Python, enough to practice the PRIMM method and build confidence reading code.